Guaranteed brush collection has ended for 2016. The final round of brush collection began Monday, September 19 and concluded on October 3.

 - Material in boxes, bags or containers.

-The Streets Division will provide two rounds of Christmas tree collection.
+The Streets Division will provide two rounds of Christmas tree collection, weather permitting.

-Each neighborhood is scheduled for two collections.
-Regardless of which day your refuse is collected, have your holiday tree out by 7:00 a.m. on the following days;
+Regardless of which day your refuse is collected, have your tree out by 7:00 a.m. on the starting date of either round of Christmas tree collection;

 Christmas Tree Collection Guidelines